 Where other reports focus on donor behaviour, such as CAF’s 2020 Ireland Giving Report, which examines the frequency of Giving by asking respondents whether they had donated funds or time in the last 30 days, Giving Ireland seeks to measure both individual and institutional fundraising in Ireland in a given year.

-In addition, Giving Ireland breaks down the costs associated with fundraising by method and provides an overview of fundraising by subsector, method, and income bracket.
+In addition, Giving Ireland breaks down the costs associated with fundraising by method.

-Giving Ireland’s data is sourced from Charities Regulator’s list of registered charities and Benefacts database.
+Giving Ireland’s data is sourced from Charities Regulator’s list of registered charities.